Deferment and taking up a deferred offer FAQ

 - William Blue College of Hospitality

-For the following institutions you need to re-apply through UAC:
+For the following institution you need to re-apply through UAC:

 - University of Sydney